 - **Additional supplies as needed for the ever changing technologies.

-NOTE: You will be directed at the beginning each class as to what specific supplies and tools are needed.
+NOTE: You will be directed at the beginning of each class as to what specific supplies and tools are needed.
 The Campus Store also carries a list of supplies for individual courses each semester.

-Students must maintain a level of growth and develop a portfolio for evaluation for graduation within the Graphic Design Department.
+Students must maintain a level of growth and develop a portfolio for evaluation for graduation within the Graphic Design department.
 What does a graphic designer need to do to be successful in the industry?

-During and after college, graphic designers prepare for this work by developing a portfolio.
+During and after college, graphic designers prepare by developing a portfolio.
 A portfolio is a collection of your best work, typically a strong suit is shown revealing a style.
 It demonstrates your skills in many ways to clients or employers.
 A portfolio may include hand drawings, sketch ideas, before and after work, computer images, photos, and print samples.